 TOP TIP - The 5 second rule absolutely doesn't apply here!

-- A Halloween Treasure Hunt - I used these clues and stuck them to the bottom of a bunch of mini plastic skulls.
+- A Halloween Treasure Hunt - I made up a few themed clues and stuck them to the bottom of a bunch of mini plastic skulls.
 There was a stash of (more) sweets at the end of the trail too.

 TOP TIP - Use 'warmer' and 'cooler' if you need to make it a bit easier.